#DonegalWeek - What is your favourite place in Donegal? Why is it special to you?

 This week marks the last in a series being run by the society as part of its Year of Geography.

-Anyone can take part in creating this geographical snapshot of Donegal.
+Anyone can take part in creating a geographical snapshot of Donegal.
 People can share what makes Donegal special to them, as well as their wider experience of the geography of the region.

 Dr Arlene Campsie is curating #DonegalWeek.